vdesjardins/cert-monitor/README.md

 Certificate monitoring daemon that :
 - checks for certificate expiration
-- generate missing certificates based on configuration
+- generates missing certificates based on configuration
-- execute a command when certificate is renewed (ex: reload a service like Apache)
+- executes a command when certificate is renewed (ex: reload a service like Apache)

 The certificate backend used is Hashicorp Vault.